robertbraeutigam/scan/README.md

 #### STREAM DATA (02)

-Request the Controlled to send values for the specified Data Packet.
+Request the Controlled to send values for the specified Data Packet indefinitely.

 Action will have any number of responses.
-The Request Id of such a request can not be reused, since responses will be received indefinitely.

-Any subsequent requests for the same Data must be ignored by the Controlled.

 Request content:
 * Data Packet Id (variable length integer)